tap349/tap349.github.io/_posts/2018-03-02-markdown-style-guide.md

   NOTE: backticks are used for exact names.

-  NOTE: keep path on a single line (or else table won't be rendered).
+  NOTE: keep path on a single line (or else table won't be rendered) though
+        it's possible to have 2 table rows (the 1st one for high-level path and the 2nd one - to specify exact location of UI element):

+  | iTunes Connect: `My Apps` → `Users and Roles`
+  | `Sandbox Testers` (tab) → `Testers ⨁`

 - when path is inlined (say, element of the list), don't wrap it in table: